LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Notes on acquisition:** Estimate from empirical data or use previously published value.
 This value can be calculated by multiplying the n_init_days by LPR.

 **Notes of caution:** This will overwrite the original functionality of utilizing NRd and LPR to calculate the number of initial leaks present in the simulation.
-Additionally, this value is will be set for all sites, and cannot be specified for individual subtypes at this given time.
+Additionally, this value will be set for all sites, and cannot be specified for individual subtypes at this given time.

 ### n_init_days